-We’ll put a block on your Snapper so that no one else can use it.
-After three working days we’ll arrange to transfer your balance to a replacement Snapper.
+We’ll put a block on your Snapper so that no one else can use it and arrange a balance transfer to a replacement Snapper.
 You’ll need to pay for the replacement Snapper.

 If you call outside of our Helpdesk hours, simply leave a message with your registered account name, 16-digit card number and a means to contact you, so that the team will deal with it first thing the next day.
 In this situation, as long as your card is registered, Snapper will provide a refund if there is any use between the time it is reported lost/stolen and the time the card is hotlisted.

 - Have a Snapper account already?
 Register your Snapper now.

 - Don’t have a Snapper account yet?
 Set one up now and register your Snapper at the same time.

 How do I transfer my balance across to a new Snapper?

 If your Snapper has been lost or stolen and you have registered your Snapper, you can transfer your balance, pass and concession across to a new Snapper.
 Simply give us a call on 0800 555 345 or email us (please include your 16-digit Snapper number).
 Your Snapper will then be hotlisted so it can no longer be used and your transfer will be ready to collect on your new Snapper 24 hours later.